spuriousdata/django-pauth/README.rst

 django-pauth
 ##############

+This project is not complete or functional in any way.
+It's pre-alpha in active development, do not use it.

 Pluggable authentication for django.
 I wasn't really happy with the other social-login options available, so I wrote this.